OLLI FAQ

 In addition to supporting Lifelong Learning in our community, a $35 per year OLLI membership entitles you to:

-• Early notification and priority registration in classes and events.
+• early notification and priority registration in classes and events.

-• Discounted $25 per course fee (which is added when nonmembers enroll).
+• discounted $25 per course fee (which is added when nonmembers enroll).

 • a Cal Poly Humboldt student email account and Humboldt Student ID, allowing access to most Library services.

-• Eligibility for course scholarships.
+• eligibility for course scholarships.

-• Access to the university recreation center (for an additional fee).
+• access to the university recreation center (for an additional fee).

 • Student discounts at area businesses.